FAQ Refrigerated vehicles – Frequently asked questions about novotruck refrigerated vans

 Customer complaint: Quality losses or temperature deviations in the data logger lead to queries or refusal of acceptance.

-Conclusion: Properly temperature-controlled goods before loading not only protect product quality but also your logistics processes from unnecessary risks and costs.
+Properly temperature-controlled goods before loading not only protect product quality but also your logistics processes from unnecessary risks and costs.

 🛠️ Practical tip: the cold chain begins before the ramp – not on the road